MicrosoftDocs/azure-docs/articles/backup/backup-azure-arm-userestapi-restoreazurevms.md

 The triggering of any restore operation is an [asynchronous operation](../azure-resource-manager/management/async-operations.md).
 It means this operation creates another operation that needs to be tracked separately.

-It returns two responses: 202 (Accepted) when another operation is created and then 200 (OK) when that operation completes.
+It returns two responses: 202 (Accepted) when another operation is created, and then 200 (OK) when that operation completes.

 |Name  |Type  |Description  |
 |---------|---------|---------|